 Does this situation sound familiar?
 You invest a lot of time and effort in what you consider to be extremely good content, you publish it, and then ... nothing.
 Complete silence.
 Perhaps one day a lost visitor on your site might happen upon it.
 But there’s no trace of the droves of visitors you’d hoped for, none of the desired range nor the promised success.

-Maybe your content even seemed like a success at the beginning, e.g. your video or blog post got a lot of views.
-But, in the end, you realize it still didn't pay off for you.
-Because to measure the success of your content, other key performance indicators are usually important.
-After all, you're more concerned with metrics such as your sales or the satisfaction of your customers.
+Or your content seems successful at first glance because your video has a lot of views or your blog post has a lot of hits.
+But in the end, you realize that it still didn't pay off for you.
+Because in order to measure the success of your content, other key performance indicators are usually more important: After all, you're more concerned with metrics such as your sales or the satisfaction of your customers.

-The reasons for failure can be many and varied.
-Perhaps your content strategy is wrong.
-Then you need to have a thorough rethink about who it is you want to reach - and how this can be achieved.
-Or, you've completely forgotten to schedule content distribution from the outset, meaning your content doesn't reach the potential target group in the first place.
+The reasons for failure can be many.
+Maybe your content strategy is not right.
+Then you need to fundamentally rethink who you want to reach - and with what and how that can succeed.
+Or you completely forgot to plan your content distribution from the beginning, so that your content doesn't reach the potential target group in the first place.

 Content Marketing Basics

-This article is part of a complete series on content design.
-Expert Jan explains step by step how to make your websites and content more successful.
-Check out all of Jan's posts here.
+This post is part of a complete series about content creation.
+In it, Jan Tissler explains step by step how your websites and your content can become much more successful.
+See all posts by Jan in the overview.

 Step 1: Basic questions